harshshinde07/harshshinde07/README.md

 - ⚡ Fun fact: ...
 -->

 <p> I am Harshvardhan, pursuing Batchlor Tech in Information Technology from College of Engineering, Pune.
 I am passionate about cutting-edge technologies and contributing to make this world a better place.
 My personal favourites are Flutter and Android app development.
-I like to contribute to Open source. </p>
+I'm also an open source enthusiast. </p>
 <p> I'm open for collaboration on some interesting ideas, so feel free to get in touch with me :) </p>

 <details open>